Animals With Rabies: 10 Animals That Can Contract Rabies

 One way to prevent bat bites is to avoid handling them altogether.
 If you come across a bat, do not try to catch or touch it.

-If you have bats in your home, seek professional help for their removal to avoid any potential exposure to Rabies.
+If you have bats in your home, seek professional help to remove them to avoid potential exposure to Rabies.

-If you are a pet owner, it’s essential to vaccinate your pets against Rabies and keep them up-to-date with their shots.
+If you own a pet, it’s essential to vaccinate it against Rabies and keep it up to date with its shots.

 This can not only protect your pets but also you and your family from the risk of Rabies.